 Become a Twitter digital rock star

 Twitter marketing is much the same as Facebook, only you have fewer options for types of accounts.
 Here, more folks use a personal account to share brand messages.
-I only use branded accounts and share within the account.
+I only use branded accounts and share them within the account.

 You’ll still need images and content and the 80/20 rule still applies.
 Twitter cards are the name given to Tweets that include images and users have the option to view images automatically or only on click.
 A variety of types of Twitter cards exist, so choose the right one for your context.

-However, with Twitter it’s ok to post multiple times — with that number varying between 5 and 15 depending on the source.
+However, with Twitter, it’s ok to post multiple times — with that number varying between 5 and 15 depending on the source.
 It’s OK to publish on Facebook multiple times, but try to limit it to 2 per day.

 Be aware that there’s talk of increasing the character limit for Tweets, but for now, you’re limited to 140.

 Also, don’t forget #hashtags.
-While folks use them on Facebook, they’re most effective on Twitter because they allow users to search based on topic.
+While folks use them on Facebook, they’re most effective on Twitter because they allow users to search based on the topic.
 Serious damage can occur if your hashtag is coopted to embarrass your brand.

 Pinterest for visual impact